King's College London GKT School of Medical Education

-King's College London GKT School of Medical Education (often referred to simply as GKT) is the medical school of King's College London.
-The school has campuses at three institutions, Guy's Hospital (Southwark), King's College Hospital (Denmark Hill) and St Thomas' Hospital (Lambeth) in Londonwith the initial of each hospital making up the acronymous name of the school.
+King's College London GKT School of Medical Education (simply referred to as GKT) is the medical school of King's College London.
+The school has campuses at three institutions, Guy's Hospital (Southwark), King's College Hospital (Denmark Hill) and St Thomas' Hospital (Lambeth) in Londonwith initial of each hospital making up the acronymous name of the school.
 The school in its current guise was formed following a merger with the United Medical and Dental Schools of Guy's and St Thomas' Hospitals on 1 August 1998.

 The medical school has an annual intake of around 400 places on the standard MBBS Programme, 50 places on the Extended Medical Degree Programme (EMDP) and 23 places on the Graduate/Professional Entry Programme (GPEP), and an additional 2 places on the GPEP course for Maxillofacial (MaxFax) Entry.
 The intake numbers vary year to year.
 It receives more applications for medicine than any other UK medical school and as of 2024 applicants were required to sit the University Clinical Aptitude Test.

 The medical school is also home to the world's oldest hospital gazette, originally published in 1872 as the Guy's Hospital Gazette, which continues to run under the name GKT Gazette.